Createdd/Writing/articles/UnderstandingMVC.md

 Whereas React is often referred to as the View in a MVC structure, Facebook presented their own architecture called [Flux ➡️](https://github.com/facebook/flux).
 The problem with a MVC structure is it's bidirectional communication, which proved to be very hard to debug and understand when a change in one entity caused cascading effect across the codebase.
 Especially when the app is scaling into a much bigger one, like Facebook for example.
 The flow of data was not well enough or easy enough defined for large applications.

-### What is Flux und what is different compared to MVC?
+### What is Flux and what is different compared to MVC?
 [Flux](https://github.com/facebook/flux) is made up of 4 key elements:
   1. **Actions**